caseycrogers/implicit_navigator/README.md

 `ImplicitNavigator` takes an optional `depth` parameter which represents where the user currently is in the app's navigation flow.
-When the back button is pressed, the app state is returned to the last value of less depth. ie, the user moves "up" the navigation flow.
+When the back button is pressed, the app state is returned to the last value of less depth. ie, the user moves "up" in the navigation flow.

 Using the above example code, imagine a user navigates through the pages as follows: